 Customized Training Engaged in training customized for a specific employer/individual, for which the employer pays a significant portion of the cost of training.
 Not ITA eligible.
 English Language Instruction Engaged in instruction in the English language.
 ITA eligible IF provided in conjunction with Occupational Classroom, OJT, Incumbent Worker Training, Combined Workplace Training & Related Instruction, Skill Upgrading and Retraining, or Entrepreneurial Training.
 Entrepreneurial Training Engaged in training providing the basic skills needed to start and operate a small business.
 ITA eligible.
 Job Readiness Training In training designed to improve skills in seeking and retaining employment.
 ITA eligible when provided in conjunction with occupational classroom, OJT, incumbent worker training, programs that combine workplace training with related instruction, entrepreneurial training, or transitional jobs.
 Occupational Classroom Engaged in an organized program of study consisting of one or more courses or classes, which when successfully completed leads to one or more of: a recognized postsecondary credential, employment, measurable skills gains towards a recognized credential.
 ITA eligible.
 On-The-Job Training Limited-term, onsite training provided to a participant by their employer under contract with the WDB.
 The participant's wages are subsidized by the program.
 Not ITA eligible.

 SELECTION OF TRAINING PROVIDERS

-For degreed or credentialed training, the program must be listed on Wisconsin's Eligible Training Programs List (ETPL), found at https://dwd.wisconsin.gov/ETPL/home/programsearch.
+Classroom training services are funded through Individual Training Accounts (ITAs), which are programs found on Wisconsin's Eligible Training Programs List (ETPL), found at https://dwd.wisconsin.gov/ETPL/home/programsearch.